melek/Big-Link-Block/readme.txt

     For the latest version of WordPress visit http://www.wordpress.org

-    To contact the plugin author, please comment on the github repository.
+    To contact the plugin author, please visit the github repository.